Group05-Project02/waste-management/README.md

-# UofT Bootcamp Group 5 Project 2: WasteAway:
+# UofT Bootcamp Group 5 Project 2: WasteAway
 ## A fast and accurate waste management system for all your business needs

 ## Description:
-A product waste managing web application which allows business owners to manage their kitchen waste in order to lower their overhead costs and also decrease their carbon footprint
+A product waste managing web application which allows business owners to manage their kitchen waste in order to lower their overhead costs and also decrease their carbon footprint.

 ## Table of Contents
 * [Installation](#installation)